jac459/neeo2021onward/README.md

 NOTE!!!!!!!!
 WORK IN PROGRESS, THE CONTENT WAS INITIALLY DEFINED BUT NOT REVIEWED YET !!!!!!!!!!!!!!!!!!!!NOTE USE AT YOUR OWN RISK AT THIS MOMENT

-This READM file describes the work that has been done by the Telegram community "FindingNEEO" which has one global objective:
+This README.MD file describes the work that has been done by the Telegram community "FindingNEEO" which has one global objective:
 Make certain that the original NEEO-remote is still useable after NEEO/C4 shuts down their cloud-infrastructure.

 Various projects are running that will support this goal: